Happy New Year! From my family to yours, I hope that you have a safe, healthy, and prosperous year.

 If you’ve made New Year’s resolutions, I wish you the best in keeping them.
-However, if you stumble or fall short, don’t give up or defer another attempt until Jan 1, 2019, just forgive yourself for not following through and start over again!
+However, if you stumble or fall short, don’t give up or defer another attempt until Jan 1 of the next year, just forgive yourself for not following through and start over again!

 Happy New Year!